DeepModelingHackathon/Hackathon2021/README.md

 2.At present, **FEALPy** uses the einsum function in Numpy to get the element matrices,but this function does not support multi-core calculation.
 As a result, FEALPy can not make full use of the computer’s  multi-core computing resources in this step.
 #### Goal:
-Design and develop a special multi-core version function to replace the einsum function for FEALPy.
+Please see the code in [construct_stiff_matrix.py](H3/construct_stiff_matrix.py), design and develop a special **multi-core version** function to replace the **einsum function**.
 #### Possible solution
 One can find some detailed discussion in the following paper:

 >Luporini F, Varbanescu A L, Rathgeber F, et al. Cross-loop optimization of arithmetic intensity for finite element local assembly[J].
 ACM Transactions on Architecture and Code Optimization (TACO), 2015, 11(4): 1-25.

+#### Get Start:
+Please see the [install.md](H3/install.md) file for installation FEALPy on your system.
+See [here](https://github.com/deepmodeling/fealpy) for coding instruction, and `master` branch is where you accomplish this project.
+Be aware of **online tutorial of FEALPy** coming soon, and we will inform you in the **wechat group** one week before the talk, which is important for those who choose FEALPy relevant projects.

+#### Scoring point:
+1.The correctness of the implementation;

+2.The efficiency of the code compared with the standard single-core FEALPy procedure.

+#### Submit:
+A zip file which contains:

+1.a report detailing the process of the experiment;

+2.a copy of code that can run directly.

 <br>

 ## 科学计算：将借物理建模之羽翼，直飞云空
 ### S1.
-Workflows for computing physical properties
+Workflows for computing physical properties(未更新)
 #### 维度：科学计算+DeepMD-kit+科研创新
 #### Background&Problem:
 1.**Well-designed workflows** are important for the transparency and reproducibility of scientific computing tasks.
 In addition, they are very useful for both pedagogical and production purposes.